 View this summary online at guidelines.co.uk/455611.article

-- Review control within a maximum of three months of change in therapy
+- Review control within a maximum of 3 months of change in therapy

-- Poor asthma control—use of reliever (including PRN doses of MART regime) >2 times per week, poor symptom control, exacerbations.
+- Poor asthma control—use of reliever (including doses of maintenance and reliever therapy [MART] regime on an ‘if and when required’ basis) more than 2 times per week, poor symptom control, exacerbations.
 More than six SABA prescriptions per year should prompt urgent review

-- Review inhaler technique, concordance and co-morbidity at every opportunity including prior to stepping up therapy
+- Review inhaler technique, adherence, and comorbidity at every opportunity including prior to stepping up therapy

 - Consider stepping down treatment if asthma is well controlled